nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 ## The database design
 We finally get to the backend code and design.
 The first thing we need to think about is the database structure.

-We obviously need a table with users that has to store username, an encrypted password, name, last name, email, ...
+We obviously need a table with users that has to store username, an encrypted password, name, last name, email, etc.

 The users table might also include pictures, a telephone number and what not.
 Things start getting more complicated when you realize you need to store session data.
 How do we know a user is already logged in?
 Also sites should be protected from _cross-ste request forgery_ or CSRF.
 And probably a couple of other issues we haven't thought just yet.
 That's when _django_ jumps in.
 Now, we are not going to design the authentication part of the database ourselves, we could, and we will probably do that on another occasion, but if we are using django, that is done for us.
 Of course Django's database schema might not be exactly what we want and we will need to adapt it for our own purposes.